-The Altar or Holy Table

-The altar is a table, usually in the sanctuary which is the space that is generally behind the altar rail, on which the bread and wine used for the eucharist (or Holy Communion or the Lord's Supper) service are consecrated.
+The Altar or Holy Table The altar is a table, usually in the sanctuary which is the space that is generally behind the altar rail, on which the bread and wine used for the eucharist (or Holy Communion or the Lord's Supper) service are consecrated.
 The Holy Communion or The Liturgy of the Table

+SCAN to DONATE

 Invitation to Holy Communion

 (Remain seated)

 Offertory

-E'en So, Lord Jesus, Quickly Come

-Text: Revelation 22 Music: Paul Manz

-SCAN to DONATE
+Vidi Aquam

+Text: Ezekiel 47, Psalm 117:1 Music: Marty Wheeler Barnett

+Translation:
-(Please stand as you are able)

-At The Presentation, Doxology

-The 8th Tune

-Praise God, from whom all blessings flow; Praise Him, all creatures here below; Praise Him above, ye heav'nly host; Praise Father, Son, and Holy Ghost.
+I saw water flowing from the right side of the temple, alleluia; and all they to whom that water came were saved, and they shall say, alleluia, alleluia.
+Praise the Lord, for He is good; For His mercy endureth forever.
+(Please stand as you are able) At The Presentation, Doxology The 8th Tune Praise God, from whom all blessings flow; Praise Him, all creatures here below; Praise Him above, ye heav'nly host; Praise Father, Son, and Holy Ghost.
 AMEN.